 We have covered different baguette types.
 But, all the different types have the same shape.
 So, where did the shape originate?
 Especially since it is very specific.
 There are a few theories that have developed over the years.
 To date, none have been proven.
 But it’s fun to speculate.
 And, who knows, one or more theories may be the correct one.

 I discuss the question further in the history of the baguette article.
 No matter how the baguette shape came to be, there is no doubt that they are a delicious treat.
 No matter what type you try – and let’s be honest, don’t you want to try them all?
-Look for a local baker, and you will find many of these baguette types, if not all of them.
+Look for a local baker, and you may find these baguette types, and probably fall in love with them.

 Perhaps you want to try your hand at making them.
 The ingredients are simple.
 All you need is some good, easy-to-follow recipes and a fair amount of patience.
 We all know how important patience is when it comes to making bread.
 And that goes for any type of bread.
 So, go ahead and give it a try.
-Let us know how it goes, and let us know what you think of this traditional French bread and which one is your favourite in the comments below.
+Let me know how it goes, and which Baguette is your favourite in the comments below.